reyangdoit/ReGPT/README.md

 # ReGPT
-To accomplish a reverse software enginnering
+Aiming to accomplish a reverse software enginnering.